walkerrandolphsmith/js-data-structures/README.md

 a->b->c
 ```

+`new LinkedList(comparator)` Create a new linked list given a comparator function

 `isEmpty()`
 Determine if there is any elements in list.

 `length()`
 Determine the number of elements in the list.

-`contains(element, comparator)`
+`contains(element)`
-Given an element and a comparator function, determine if the element is in the list.
+Given an element determine if the element is in the list.

 `getFirst()`
 Retrieve the first element in the list.